Home

 "Part 3" was originally made up from "Part 2a", and "Part 2a" was in turn made up from a portion of "Part 2", which in turn was originally "Part 1a".

 Step 1: First, we need to recreate the non-existent "Part 1a".
 Therefore, we need to find which cards would have been in it and where they were.
-To do this, we write out a Decoding Row of all 52 cards in the pack in order, from the ace of spades to the king of diamonds.
+To do this, we write out a Decoding Row of all 52 cards in the pack in order, from the ace of spades to the king of diamonds for each suit.
 We will call this "Row A".
-Next, we look through the cards in "Part 1b", and put *zeroes* under every row entry for each card that appears in "Part 1b".
+Next, we look through the cards in "Part 1b", and put zeroes under every row entry for each card that appears in "Part 1b".
 If a card is in "Part 1b", it means it was not in "Part 1a".
 When we have been through the row, we put 1s underneath the entries that do not have 0s underneath them.

 Step 2: Next, we decode "Part 1b".
 This is decoded normally as if it were an extension of "Part 1a".
 In other words, we write out a second row underneath "Row A" containing the cards that were marked with zeroes in "Row A".
 We then go through "Part 1b" and mark 1s for existing cards, and 0s for absent cards as normal.
 We create more rows if needed until we have completed "Part 1b".